bryanchriswhite/specs/content/intro/systems/why_systems.md

 - **Chain Verifier Node:** Runs the Blockchain system.
 Can sync and validate the chain.
 Cannot mine or produce blocks.
 - **Client Node:** Runs the Blockchain, Market, and Data Transfer systems.
 Can sync and validate the chain.
 Cannot mine or produce blocks.
-- **Retrieval Miner Node:** Runs the Market and Data Transfer systems.
-Does not need the chain.
+- **Retrieval Miner Node:** Runs the Blockchain, Market and Data Transfer systems.
 Can make Retrieval Deals (Retrieval Provider side).
 Can send Clients data, and get paid for it.
 - **Storage Miner Node:** Runs the Blockchain, Storage Market, Storage Mining systems.
 Can sync and validate the chain.
   Can make Storage Deals (Storage Provider side).
 Can seal stored data into sectors.
 Can acquire